Convex-Dev/design/papers/convex-whitepaper.md

 E ooooo  o           o
 ```

-At this point, Peer B propagates its new Belief to other Peers.
+Because it has a new Belief which represents novelty to the Network, Peer B propagates this Belief to other Peers.
 The other Peers observe that Peer B has proposed a new Ordering `x`, and incorporate this into their Belief regarding Peer B:

 ```
   ABCDE  Consensus   Proposed Consensus